dantunesd/payments-processor/README.md

 | emissor-error | cielo/rede |
 | business-error | only on rede |

-*NOTE* : You can import the `postman collection` found at `docs/` folder to make easier to simulate all the errors.
+*NOTE* : You can donwload and import the [postman collection](https://github.com/dantunesd/payments-processor/blob/master/docs/payments-processor.postman_collection.json) to make easier to simulate all the errors.

 ---